Skip to main content

 You can also use this service if you applied for a visa and used the ‘UK Immigration: ID Check' app to scan your identity document on your phone

-You cannot use this service if you have a vignette in your passport or a biometric residence permit to prove your immigration status.
+You cannot use this service if you have a vignette in your passport or a Biometric Residence Permit (BRP) to prove your immigration status.

 If you made your EU Settlement Scheme application by the 30 June 2021 deadline your existing rights will be protected, pending the outcome of your application.